aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 proxy_port: 3128
 ```

-Example of the configuration to use authenticated HTTP proxy using CONNECT method:
+Example configuration to use an authenticated HTTP proxy using the CONNECT method:

 ```yaml
 proxy_host: proxy.local.domain